 (2) Knead for about 5 minutes, cover with clingfilm and ideally leave to prove for several hours until slightly risen: it need not rise as fully as you would want for sourdough loaves.
 That said, I have made these without any proving and they turned out great, rising a little in the oven.

 (3) Turn the dough onto a floured surface and tear off small pieces.
 Roll each piece thinly and cut to whatever size you prefer.
 Alternatively, roll out the whole ball of dough very thinly and cut into thin strips.

-(4) Place the thin strips of dough onto a well floured baking tray and dust the tops with flour.
+(4) Place the thin strips of dough onto a well floured baking tray – you can place a sheet of baking parchment on there instead if you or prefer – and dust the tops with flour.
 They can be placed close together.
 Cover and leave in a warm environment until a little risen.